• Write for us

 Air Facts was first published in 1938 by Leighton Collins, dedicated to “the development of private air transportation.”
 It’s a different world now, and it’s a different Air Facts.
 Relaunched in 2011 as an online journal, Air Facts still champions, educates, informs and entertains pilots worldwide with real-world flying experiences.
 More…

-The Great Debate: dangerous pilots
+The Great Debate: pilots are just backup

 Debate